-Emergency Treatment for your Collectables
+Emergency Treatment for Your Collectibles

 Collections: Emergency Treatments for your Collectables

 Today’s blog includes a summary of how to handle your valuables in case a disaster arises.
-This summary takes a look at water damaged objects, however, if you want more information on fire or physically damaged objects, further information can be found by consulting: Disaster Planning, Manual of Curatorship.
+This summary takes a look at water damaged objects; however, if you want more information on fire or physically damaged objects, further information can be found by consulting: Disaster Planning, Manual of Curatorship.
 Sue Cackett.
 Museums Association 2nd ed.
 1992.

 Emergency treatments for Water Damaged/ Wet and Dirty Materials

-Please note: In all cases, it would be wise to expert advice from a conservator after the initial stages of emergency response.
+Please note: In all cases, it would be wise to seek expert advice from a conservator after the initial stages of emergency response.

 - Wrap in Polythene and freeze object.
 This will freeze the water and help prevent running/blotting of ink and mould